 In other words, he likely only performs his stump drama when he feels especially entitled to extra compensation for his pain.
 If this were a normal response to trauma, wouldn’t there be more victims of war lining the streets, flaunting and detailing their losses?

 Most of the citizens of Sarajevo lived here during the war.
 Thousands of people sustained wounds, injuries, and amputations.
 Every day, I see more people limping than I care to count.
 This beggar specifically pulled his pant leg back to expose his loss, while I cannot truly estimate the amount of people around me concealing prosthetics.
 The rolled pant leg, along with the forceful stump-wiggling, is clearly a maneuver to garner shock and sympathy.
 But from whom?
 Who here hasn’t suffered?
 Who here would even raise an eyebrow at a missing limb?
 Into whose nose is the beggar attempting to rub his pain?

 If I were Bosnian, I actually think I would be offended.

 And this is what causes the beggar to descend into the realm of the absurd.
 There is a saying, “comedy is tragedy plus time,” but I think it should really be “comedy is tragedy plus ego.”
-Really, what does it take for a person to abandon all dignity and flap his pain in every passerby’s face?
+Really, what does it take for a person to abandon all integrity and flap his stunted flesh in every passerby’s face?
 All of the compassion in the world wouldn’t be enough to mend this beggar’s attitude problem.
 By wiggling his lack-of-limb, he is essentially proclaiming himself the sole casualty of war, the one Bosnian deserving of special treatment at the hands of everyone else.
 This is just a laughable delusion.